dreamcatcher-tech/network/website/nfas/Drafts/IPFS.md

 ## Functions required

-1. Announce when new blocks of a chain are made
+1. Announce when new blocks of a chain are made to readers
 1. Announce to destination when new interblocks are available from source
 1. Recover latest block of a chain, having missed announce
 1. Recover latest interblocks from source, having missed announce
 1. Publish a permanent end for a validator sets combined public key, signalling turnover to a new validator set

+#### Announce using a custom dht + pubsub

+We need to make a custom dht in libp2p and set the validate and select functions to only relay blocks.
+There is a significant weakness in that a rogue validator set can turnover and then continue to publish, which will confuse some nodes, unless each node looks up the block turnover history to validate it properly before validating.

+Initially for our version this problem will not be tackled, and any block with a valid signature scheme will be passed.
+The selector will operate solely on the heights of each block, whereas later it should walk the tree and determine which is latest.

+The key:value pair in the dht is `chainId:CID` and we will walk the tree to check it.
+In prototyping, any publication will pass.

 ### Announcing new blocks

 To avoid flooding the broadcast channels of IPFS (or any announcement system), change subscriptions are voluntarily kept to approot chains, altho they are permitted to be anything.
 The root of the app is guaranteed to change if any of the children change.
 The approot is the method of crosschain consistency for running queries.

 Using pubsub in IPFS, each chainId is a broadcast topic.
 Correctly functioning validators will only broadcast when approots change.
-Upon receipt, each peer checks the signature of the block and if it fails it should stop gossiping the message
+Upon receipt, each peer checks the signature of the block and if it fails it should stop gossiping the message.

+Worst case we have a single validator, so we can just use IPNS to publish.

+This DHT put is required for peers that missed an announcement.
+Each new block is also announced using pubsub.
+The same problems occur here as with put, and are handled the same way.
+Again a custom libp2p implementation may be needed.

+Whenever a new block is received, the client and the server should pin it recursively, as this is the approot.

 ### Announcing new interblocks

 Listeners in the target chain subscribe to the topic of targetChainId:sourceChainId.
 Once the permissions layer is implemented, they would just listen to the sourceChainId topic, and would only receive notifications when something they can access is part of the latest block

+The principle is that if you have a request that you need processed, you need to keep announcing until you receive a reply.
+There is no point storing these values anywhere.

 ### Catching up